·

 Greenery

-I never see it mentioned by any expats or even locals, but Poland is so green.
+I never see it mentioned by any expats or locals, but Poland is very green.
 The country has plenty of green spaces even in cities – big parks everywhere, lots of trees, and random flower gardens.

 I never noticed it until I lived in other places around the world.
-What in Italy people would call a park in Poland that would be a piece of grass.
+What in Italy people would call a park in Poland that would be a piece of grass in comparison to Poland.
 It’s nothing like American suburbia with lots of houses without any nature around it.

 Around the country, you’ll also have forests, lakes, mountains, and seaside… all within a few hour’s drive or train ride.
 There are so many great places in Poland to see while you’re here!